| Resume a previously saved form

 Is transportation provided?

-If you live in Saint Paul, buses will pick you up and drop you off at points near your homes.
-If you do not live in Saint Paul or change schools outside Saint Paul, families are responsible for arranging transportation to and from the program.
+If you live within the Saint Paul Public School District attendance boundaries, buses will pick you up and drop you off at centralized points near your residence.
+If you do not live within these boundaries you are responsible for arranging transportation to and from the program.

 Are meals provided?